mhenke/CFML-in-100-minutes/cfml100mins.markdown

 }
 ```

-Inside the ```cffunction``` instruction we'd put the code for how the chef should make the toast.
+Inside the ```cffunction```/```function``` instruction we would put the code for how the chef should make the toast.

+### Classes

 A "class" is an abstract idea, it defines what all objects of that type can know and do.
 Think of the chair you're sitting in.
 Its not an abstract chair, it is an actual chair.
-We'd call this actual chair an "instance".
-It is a *realization* of the idea chair.
+While a "Chair" class would represent a chair in the abstract sense, we would call the actual chair an "instance" of the "Chair" class.
+It is a *realization* of the idea of the Chair.
 It has measurable attributes like height, color, weight.
-The class chair, on the other hand, is *abstract*.
-The class's weight, color, and size we can't determine them ahead of time.
+The class Chair, on the other hand, is *abstract*.
+It is abstract in the sense that the class's attributes, such as weight, color, and size, cannot be determined ahead of time.

 Once we define a class, we create an instance of that class like this: